kevinyswong/kevinyswong.github.io/index.md

 external to ourselves but are merely our internal constructs we impose on the universe?
 If we are unclear from the outset about the distinction between external reality and our inner selves, what is it that we are so eagerly mimicking on the canvas?
-If the reality as we perceive and understand is inextricably rooted in our inner conceptions, how much better it is to start there, and even end there, for that inner world may be all there is.
+If the reality we perceive and understand is inextricably rooted in our inner conceptions, how much better it is to start there, and even end there, for that inner world may be all there is.
 We find a similar evolution among cyberpunk films: from Fritz Lang's METROPOLIS to Ridley